7 ways to help you secure your dream equestrian job - Horse & Hound

 2. Make the most of lecture demonstrations and talks from industry representatives

-Alongside access to a careers adviser, students are also exposed to a variety of industry representatives through lecture demonstrations and talks.
+Alongside access to a careers advisor, students are also exposed to a variety of industry representatives through lecture demonstrations and talks.

 “We regularly invite speakers to come and talk to our students.
-For instance, the British Grooms Association came in recently to talk about opportunities and give information about employment practices and regulations,” explains Mark Yates, careers coordinator at Writtle College in Essex.
+For instance, the British Grooms Association came in recently to talk about opportunities and give information about employment practices and regulations,” explains Mark Yates, careers coordinator at Writtle University College in Essex.

 At Hadlow College, students have enjoyed lecture demos from the likes of Ben Maher, Mary and Emily King, Ben Hobday and Pammy Hutton, to name a few.